 Scranton DWI Defendants and DWI Defenses in Accident Cases

 When an accident occurs when an allegedly impaired person is driving, this can result in very serious charges – especially if the accident causes an injury or a death.
-Typically, in a DWI accident case, a prosecutor shows a defendant was impaired and shows the defendant caused a crash to occur by driving while drunk and striking another car or another motorist.
+Typically, in a DWI defenses accident case, a prosecutor shows a defendant was impaired and shows the defendant caused a crash to occur by driving while drunk and striking another car or another motorist.
 One recent case, however, involved a prosecutor trying to hold a defendant accountable for a collision which occurred even when the allegedly impaired defendant was no longer actively operating his vehicle.

 The defendant ended up being convicted in the case, and Pix 11 indicates he was found guilty of 10 different offenses including manslaughter.
 The case was the first of its kind in which a DWI defendant was charged with manslaughter for a death he reportedly indirectly caused, even though he wasn’t actually driving and didn’t actually hit the person who was killed.
 It raises very important questions for when exactly an impaired driver can be charged with a crash and for how far a motorist’s potential risk of liability could extend.
-It underscores the importance of having a strong defense, especially as prosecutors try to expand the scope of responsibility of people who allegedly drive while intoxicated.
+It underscores the importance of having strong DWI defenses, especially as prosecutors try to expand the scope of responsibility of people who allegedly drive while intoxicated.

 Holding a Defendant Responsible for a Death When he Wasn’t Driving